JupiterOne-Archives/docs/knowledgeBase/APIs_and-integrations/application-security/checkmarx.md

-# Checkmarx Integration with JupiterOne
+# Checkmarx

 ## Checkmarx + JupiterOne Integration Benefits

 - Visualize Checkmarx scan assessments and findings on projects in the JupiterOne graph.
 - Visualize Checkmarx teams in the JupiterOne graph.
 - Map a Checkmarx team to connected users in JupiterOne.
 - Monitor Checkmarx findings within the alerts app.
 - Monitor changes to Checkmarx projects using JupiterOne alerts.

+**NOTE**: The Checkmarx integration currently ingests the _latest_ project scan information.
+If the _latest_ project scan has status "Failed," then the integration will also fetch the last _successful_ Checkmarx project scan.

 ## How it Works